The Missouri Cemetery Said to ‘Be Scarier than the Stanley Hotel’ - NewsBreak

 kmaland.com

-GENTRY COUNTY—Two Missouri boys were injured in an accident just before 9a.m.
-Monday in Gentry County.
-The Missouri State Highway Patrol reported a 2013 Polaris Ranger driven by a 13-year-old Albany boy was northbound on Isaac Miller Trail one half mile south of Albany.
-The driver lost control of...
+NODAWAY COUNTY —Two people were injured in an accident just after 6p.m.
+Monday in Nodaway County.
+The Missouri State Highway Patrol reported a 2022 Buick Enclave driven by Billy D. Brookshire, 72, Graham, was westbound on Route A five miles east of Graham.
+As the driver turned into a...

 northwestmoinfo.com